wykstemteam/wykoj/README.md

   or just make an api route to check if finished judging
 - Spinning Ame animation on submission page if pending
 - Custom page creation (admin)
-- Add tags to tasks
 - Advanced filtering form footer for submissions page
 - Categorization for tasks
 - Groups and assignments
-- Maybe SPA but probably not